neuhalje/aes_padding_oracle_attack/README.md

 ```

 #### ECB
-This is called the [ECB](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation#Electronic_codebook_.28ECB.29) mode (Electronik Code Book mode).
+The naive implementation above is called the [ECB](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation#Electronic_codebook_.28ECB.29) mode (Electronic Code Book mode).
 ECB has several problems, for example the same plaintext block always encrypts to the same ciphertext block (under the same key).
 Say you have chat program that uses the following message format:

 ```C
 struct message {